MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Lower latency
   * Less risk of congestion
 * It can take over 1 month to get a new Direct Connect connection set up as it required co-operation between both AWS and their partner.
-* In typical setups, the data travelling through the network is not encrypted - however it is in a provate network so the risk of data breaches is low.
+* In typical setups, the data travelling through the network is not encrypted - however it is in a private network so the risk of data breaches is low.
   * If extra security is needed, it is possible to set up a VPN for the connection between the customer's data centre and the partner, and then have the traffic from the partner to AWS also encrypted.
 * For increased resiliecy, it is possible to set up Direct Connect connections to multiple partners
   * Therefore, if one partner goes down, the connectivity to AWS is maintained via the other partner location
 * For maximum resiliency, in addition to connecting to multiple locations, it is possible to have multiple Direct Connection connections per location.
+* If a customer wants to connect to multiple VPCs or multiple regions over Direct Connect, it is possible to simplify the architecture using a *Direct Connect Gateway*.
+  * This is a global hosted service by AWS that accepts a connection from an AWS Direct Connect partner and forwards the network traffic to one or many VPCs.
+  * This eliminates the need to set up multiple connections between the AWS partner and AWS for a single customer if that customer wants to link to multiple VPCs.

 ![AWS Direct Connect](../media/AwsDirectConnect.png)